Cruising for Beginners: Choosing the right cruise.

-Cruising has changed dramatically since COVID.
+Cruising changed dramatically after COVID.
 Companies are trying to recover lost profits after 2 dismal years by trying to cash in on the growing and very lucrative baby boomer market.
 This group, between 60-80 are the largest and fastest growing sector in the travel industry and are spending the children’s inheritance to a tune of $200,000 billion a year globally.
 The family and couples’ holiday market is still there but the bourgeoning new market is definitely the ‘frequent floaters’ who cruise multiple times are year, some even living on ships.

 So, how do you know which cruise line is best suited to your needs?
 With over 300 ships at sea every day, carrying over 500,000 passengers there is an ever-increasing array of cruise options.
 First thing is to know is that the vast majority of cruises are owned by one of 3 companies: